Searching for Particle Dark Matter with eROSITA Early Data: e ROSITA Instrument and Data

 Since the light leak was caused by optical filter failing, the contaminated energy range is limited to below $\sim$ 1 keV.
 It was noticed the light leak heavily depends on SRG's angle relative to the Sun.
 Moreover, the affected region is limited to the bottom part of the detector.
 Therefore, one could investigate a thorough treatment of the light leak issue, either by setting bad time interval or setting bad pixel region and remove them in data processing.

-For this analysis, we ignore the energy channels below 0.9 keV in our spectral fitting and unexplained X-ray DM line analysis.
+For this work, we ignore the energy channels below 0.9 keV in our spectral fitting procedure and in our DM analysis.
 This solution is straightforward but effective.
 In doing so, we make use of data taken by all 7 modules, while mitigate light leak effect such that our blank sky spectrum is still valid.